What to expect

 The MS Arkona was completely refurbished for 2018 departures.
 Both the upper and main deck cabins are comfortable and modern (approx.11m2).
 The main deck has 34 twin cabins with windows that do not open.
 The upper deck has 12 twin cabins with sliding glass doors and French balcony, plus two cabins with French bed (140cm) and panoramic windows that open.
 All cabins are en-suite with shower and toilet, individually regulated air conditioning, hairdryer, small safe and satellite TV.

 On the upper deck there is a saloon with a bar and a bright restaurant.
 The partly shaded large sun deck has deck chairs from which you can enjoy the beautiful scenery.

 Cologne to Rotterdam - 2019 departures

-This is the reverse route from Rotterdam to Cologne.
+This is the reverse route from Rotterdam to Cologne on the MS Arkona.